-As in the comics, where the rhetorical device “Riddle me this,” precedes a demand that the star of Detective Comics use his wits to solve a deadly brainteaser, Basquiat demands that we use our wits also.
+As in the comics, where the rhetorical device “Riddle me this,” precedes a demand that the star of Detective Comics apply his wits to solve a deadly brain teaser, Basquiat demands that we apply our wits also.
 At the same time, though, the young joker baits us not to look too closely, twice taunting with the sentiment that there’s NOTHING TO BE GAINED HERE.

-As an aside, considering how often elements from Batman comics appeared in Basquiat’s work (see: Television and Cruelty to Animals, and Piano Lesson for Chiara), it’s a bittersweet realization that the Tim Burton directed Batman would hit American theaters in June of 1989, just nine months after Basquiat’s death.
+As an aside, considering how often elements from Batman comics appeared in Basquiat’s work (see also: Television and Cruelty to Animals and Piano Lesson for Chiara), it’s a bittersweet realization that the Tim Burton directed Batman would hit American theaters in June of 1989, just nine months after Basquiat’s death.

 The one work of art spared from the carnage of the madman, who describes himself as “the world’s first homicidal artist,” is Francis Bacon’s Figure with Meat (1954).
 The work features a ghastly image of the 17th century pontiff, Pope Innocent X, framed between two bloody, bisected halves of a cow.

-Worth note too is the funny bit where the stylishly dressed villain brandishes a paintbrush and writes, “Joker was here” in cursive purple graffiti on the train tunnel wall of Edward Hopper’s Approaching a City (1946).
-Considering Basquiat’s beginnings, his appreciation of Batman, and the way he himself crashed the art world, one wonders what he would have thought of it all.
+Worth noting too is the funny bit where the stylishly dressed villain brandishes a paintbrush and writes “Joker was here” in cursive purple graffiti on the train tunnel wall of Edward Hopper’s Approaching a City (1946).
+Considering Basquiat’s beginnings, his appreciation of Batman and the way he himself crashed the art world, one wonders what he would’ve thought of it all.

 Marvel’s shield-wielding superhero Captain America was created by cartoonists Joe Simon and Jack Kirby, and made his first appearance in the pages of Captain America Comics #1 (March 1941).

 Confined to the area next to his self-portrait appears the phrase WHITES ONLY.
-Until 1965, when Basquiat was five years old, the haunting phrase was still to be found on signs throughout the South where they would designate things and places reserved exclusively for the attendance, usage, and enjoyment of white Americans.
+Until 1965, when Basquiat was five-years old, the haunting phrase was still to be found on signs throughout the Southern States, where they would designate things and places reserved exclusively for the usage, attendance and enjoyment of white Americans.

 Looking again at his self-portrait, its teeth and flame-like tongue extend from an open mouth that echoes the shape of 17th century diagrams that showed how enslaved Africans were brought to the Americas chained together on shelves stacked high in the bowels of slave ships.
 Underneath appears the partial pictogram that communicates the term ROTTEN banana.